DeanT-04/Ollama-jarvis/README.md

 - Self-corrects when code execution fails
 - Maintains conversation memory using mem0ai
 - Retrieves relevant memories to provide context-aware responses
+- Workspace awareness: Jarvis knows the current state of its workspace
+- Web search capability: Jarvis can search the web for information when needed

 ## Setup